fossabot/hydrusrv/README.md

 First of all, the app database structure has changed, with the table `tokens` having a new column `media_hash`.
 You need to either re-create your database from the template or add this column to your existing database manually.

+It is __strongly recommended__ to re-create the database by copying the template and running migrations (`yarn migrate`).
+This will ensure that any future changes will just require running migrations instead of making manual adjustments or starting over with an empty database.

 Second, accessing media files now requires media tokens that are generated alongside authentication tokens and expire together with them.
 Such a media